 Socket programming in c linux

 This article is one of the best in explaining socket programming in linux, applications of socket programming.
-If you are already familiar with socket programming concepts and APIs, visit project titled Client server socket programming project in c linux for a realistic application of socket programming in linux.
+If you are already familiar with socket programming concepts and APIs, visit project titled Client server socket programming project in c linux for a realistic application.

 Online courses related to this article